 We also have an industrial placement advisor within our School, who supports students with finding and applying to year-long placements.

 Computer Systems Engineering - BEng (Hons)

 Computer Systems Engineering with Industrial Experience - BEng (Hons)

 Computer Systems Engineering with Year Abroad - BEng (Hons)

-The School of Electronic Engineering and Computer Science carries out world-class computer science research – and applies it to real-life problems.
-Being taught by someone who is changing the world with his or her ideas makes for exciting lectures and ensures you stay fully up to date.
-91 per cent of our computer science research was rated as ‘world-leading’ or ‘internationally excellent’ (REF 2014).
+The School of Electronic Engineering and Computer Science carries out world-class research – and applies it to real-world problems.
+Being taught by someone who is changing the world with their ideas makes for exciting lectures, and helps you to stay ahead of the curve in your field.
+99 per cent of our research is classed as ‘world-leading’ or ‘internationally excellent’ (REF 2021).

-We are proud of our excellent student-staff relations, and our diverse student body: around a quarter of our students are women and 47 countries are represented.
+We are proud of our excellent student-staff relations, and our diverse student body, made up of learners from more than 60 countries.

-The School has an energetic student community, taking part in programming competitions and hack events.
+The School has a close-knit student community, who take part in competitions and extracurricular lab activities.